-Most of the battery is used in powering up the laptop’s screen.
+Most battery power is used to power up the laptop’s screen.
 What you can do is lower the screen brightness.
-You will be surprised how much battery you can save just by lowering your screen brightness a little bit.
+You will be surprised how much battery you can save by lowering your screen brightness slightly.
 To do that:

-2: Now you can drag the brightness slider to the left side to decrease the brightness.
+2: You can drag the brightness slider to the left side to decrease the brightness.

 Well, that’s it!

-All you have to do is keep the brightness to low and this will help a lot to save the battery power.
-Along with that, lower or turn off the backlights of your laptop’s keyboard as well.
+All you have to do is keep the brightness low, which will help save the battery power.
+Along with that, lower or turn off the backlights of your laptop’s keyboard.
 You can also use dark wallpaper to save battery on your laptop.

 Turn Off WiFi and Bluetooth if Not Needed

-Well, unlike smartphones, laptops aren’t that great in optimizing the battery life with services like WiFi and Bluetooth.
-As a result, when you keep them turned on, they take up a lot battery power.
+Unlike smartphones, laptops aren’t that great at optimizing the battery life with services like WiFi and Bluetooth.
+As a result, when you keep them turned on, they take up a lot of battery power.

-If you are not using WiFi and Bluetooth services, it is always a good option to turn them off.
-This prevents WiFi services to look out for new available networks and drain your battery.
-You can always turn them on whenever you need them so it will not be a problem.
+If you are not using WiFi and Bluetooth services, it is always an excellent option to turn them off.
+This prevents WiFi services from looking out for new networks and draining your battery.
+You can always turn them on whenever you need them, so it will not be a problem.

 Unplug Unnecessary Peripherials

-Peripherals like trackpads, mouse, keyboard, external HDD etc may add more functionality and productivity to your workflow, but they use battery too.
+Peripherals like trackpads, mice, keyboards, external HDD, etc., may add more functionality and productivity to your workflow, but also use the battery.
 If you regularly use a lot of peripherals, it can affect battery health.
-Resulting in a quick draining battery.
+It results in a quick draining battery.

-So if you are not using these connected peripherals for your work, just unplug them.
-Only connect the peripherals that you are actually going to use.
+So if you are not using these connected peripherals for your work, unplug them.
+Only connect the peripherals that you are going to use.

 Use Battery Saver Mode to Extend Battery life

 Luckily, Windows 10 provide a great in-built battery saver feature that is very useful.
-Using this feature will definitely help you to maintain a healthy battery on your laptop.
+This feature will help you maintain a healthy battery on your laptop.

-It is always recommended to use battery saver mode whenever you are not plugged into a power source.
+It is recommended to use battery saver mode whenever the laptop is not plugged into a power source.
 Here is how you can turn it on:

 2: Turn on the battery saver by clicking on the toggle.

 That’s it!
-This will help you work remotely for longer, but it will also save battery life.
+It will help you work longer, but it will also save battery life.

 Monitor Battery Usage by Apps

 You have the option to check which apps are using the most battery resources on your laptop.
-Always monitor these apps and restrict using them.
-Here is how to see battery usage aby apps:
+Constantly monitor these apps and restrict using them.
+Here is how to see battery usage by apps:

 3: From the left menu, go to ‘Battery‘.

-4: Navigate down and you will see the battery usage by apps.
+4: Navigate down and see the “Battery usage per app.”